6 Career Prospects For Writers

 The ability to elucidate complex ideas into simple English can land you with a profession in technical writing.
 Technical writers are taken onboard to write documentation, FAQs, instruction manuals, how-to guides, and other supporting content.
-Though not the most exciting profession, those with keen interest in engineering, science, web design, software, and other technical domains can find it challenging.
+Though not the most exciting profession, those with a keen interest in engineering, science, web design, software, and other technical domains can find it challenging.

 It is a general belief that good writers make good editors.
-Most editors have a writer career before taking up editing; hence they are efficient in writing clear, succinct and clear copies.
+Most editors have a writing career before taking up editing; hence they are efficient in writing clear, succinct and clear copies.
 Ideas for articles and stories and eventual drafting of those articles are done by a team of writers, after which the editor fine-tunes them.

 Editors can look for opportunities in a plethora of domains including media.
 One can also be a blog editor or a copy editor with a publishing house.
-Bachelor’s degree in mass communications, media, or journalism will help aspirants enter to the editing world.
+Bachelor’s degree in mass communications, media, or journalism will help aspirants enter the editing world.